Things to know about aid, lawsuits and tourism nearly a month after fire leveled a Hawaii community

 Hawaii Electric has said in a statement that it is “very disappointed that Maui County chose this litigious path while the investigation is still unfolding.”

 Other lawsuits have come from residents who lost their homes.
-On Monday the father of a 57-year-old woman who died while trying to escape the fire filed suit against defendants including Maui County, the state and Hawaiian Electric.
+On Monday, the father of Rebecca Rans, a 57-year-old woman with rheumatoid arthritis who died while trying to escape the fire, sued Maui County, the state, Hawaiian Electric and the state's largest landowner, Kamehameha Schools, a charitable trust formerly known as the Bishop Estate.

-Representatives for the county didn’t immediately return a message seeking comment on that complaint.
-The state said it was reviewing it, and Hawaiian Electric declined to comment.

-A law firm that filed a proposed class action against Hawaiian Electric and Maui County asked a court Tuesday to add multiple telecommunications companies and private and state landowners to the original lawsuit.
+The lawsuit alleges that the county and the Bishop Estate failed to maintain their land by mowing or otherwise removing the dry, invasive grasses that have taken over former sugar and pineapple plantations in the region and which helped fuel the fires on Aug.
+8.

+“All the landowners knew how dangerous it was to have that huge volume of dry grass next to subdivisions, and could have saved hundreds of lives at a cost of less than $1,000 per acre to cut the brush down,” attorney James Bickerton said in a news release.

+The Associated Press sent an email seeking comment to the county.
+The Department of the Attorney General said in a written statement that the state is reviewing the lawsuit, and Hawaiian Electric declined to comment in an email sent by spokesperson Darren Pai.

+“Our hearts are with all affected by the Maui fires," Kamehameha Schools said in a written statement.
+“We are committed to restoring our Native Hawaiian people and culture through education, which includes stewarding and uplifting the health and resiliency of our ’āina (lands) and Native communities.
+As many aspects of the fires are still under investigation, we have no further comment at this time.”

-Lawyers representing Lahaina residents and business owners claim that cable TV and phone companies overloaded and destabilized some utility poles which snapped in high winds, helping cause the fire.
+In another case, lawyers representing Lahaina residents and business owners claim that cable TV and phone companies overloaded and destabilized some utility poles, which snapped in high winds, helping cause the fire.

 HOW IS THE GOVERNMENT HELPING PEOPLE?